RickZee/event-based-processing/README.md

 `docker-compose down -v`

-This will clear all data stored and settings so you'll have to restart from scratch.
+This will clear all data stored and settings, so you'll have to restart from scratch.

 If that doesn't help you may have to remove docker data or reset your docker desktop.